In the following guide, we’ll explore the role of these financial statements to show how useful they can be to your business.

-For example, consider how the video game maker Steam could organize their annual income statement.
-First they would organize all of their sources of revenue from the three types of games they make: First-person shooter (FPS) games, Real-Time Strategy (RTS) games and Role Playing Games (RPG).
+First they organize their revenue from the three types of games they make: First-person shooter (FPS) games, Real-Time Strategy (RTS) games and Role Playing Games (RPG).

 The first part of the income statement would look like this:

-Finally, with revenues and expenses accounted for, it is possible to calculate the all-important profit by subtracting expenses ($97M) from revenues ($150M):
+Finally, with revenues and expenses accounted for, we calculate the net profit by subtracting expenses ($97M) from revenues ($150M):